PhilipK/devblog/content/project/cardboardbutlerv2.md

 +++
-title = "Coardboard Butler V3"
+title = "Coardboard Butler V2"
 date = 2019-08-31
 [taxonomies]
-tags = ["React", "Typescript", "TDD", "Javascript", "XML", "JSON", "Azure CI/CD" ,"Red Green Refactor"] [extra] github="https://github.com/PhilipK/CardboardButler" link="https://cardboardbutler.azureedge.net/"
+tags = ["React", "Typescript", "TDD", "Javascript", "XML", "JSON", "Azure CI/CD" ,"Red Green Refactor","Jest"] [extra] github="https://github.com/PhilipK/CardboardButler" link="https://cardboardbutler.azureedge.net/"
 +++

-The thrid (and current) iteration of Cardboard Butler; A webpage to find the boardgame to play with your friends.
+The second (and current) iteration of Cardboard Butler; A webpage to find the boardgame to play with your friends.

 ## Why do a version 3?